yivi/weblog/content/post/2021-06-26-upgrading-from-symfony-5.2-to-5.3.md

 tags=["symfony", "upgrade", "PHP"]
 date=2021-06-26T12:12:12
 type="post"
+slug="upgrading-from-symfony-5.2-to-5.3"
+aliases = [
+"/upgrading-from-symfony-5.2-to-5.3/"
+]
 +++

-Upgrading to 5.3 and suddenly I get a few deprecations.
+Upgrading to 5.3, and I suddenly get a few deprecations.
 Woe is me.
 Let's get all of them resolved.

 (These are only field-notes, the exact deprecations and problems you'll get will vary on what exactly you have installed and are using.
 This is what happened to me on this specific project).